-SQL Datatype Compatible Java Datatypes Notes

-TIMESTAMP VoltDB TimestampType For String variables, the text must be formatted as

-int/Integer either YYYY-MM-DD hh.mm.ss.nnnnnn or

-long/Long just the date portion YYYY-MM-DD.
+SQL Datatype Compatible Java Datatypes Notes For ByteBuffers, the starting position and limit properties are ignored and the entire buffer is interpreted as a byte array starting in position zero.
+TIMESTAMP VoltDB TimestampType int/Integer long/Long String For String variables, the text must be formatted as either YYYY-MM-DD hh.mm.ss.nnnnn or just the date portion YYYY-MM-DD.

-String